abdulbasit-io/abdulbasit-io/README.md

 # 💫 About Me:
-👋 Hi, I’m Abdulbasit, a full-stack engineer with a backend focus.
-I'm building [Librobase](https://librobase.com), a digital platform for readers and writers, while exploring the potential of AI and decentralization.
+👋 Hi, I’m Abdulbasit, a full-stack engineer who likes logic more.
+I'm building [Librobase](https://librobase.com), a digital platform for readers and writers, while exploring the potentials of AI and decentralization.

 When I'm not coding or designing systems, I enjoy reading, studying patterns, and tinkering with machine learning and blockchain.